-SRHS's limitations in capturing the variation in DI recipiency rates, it relies on outcomebased measures prone to justification bias (Benítez-Silva et al., 2004).
+It is common in the literature that builds structural models of DI (see Kitao, 2014; Low and Pistaferri, 2015; Pashchenko and Porapakkarm, 2017 for examples) to augment SRHS with an additional 'disabled' health state.
+This state is typically based on self-reported disability or work limitations and sometimes DI recipiency.
+While this approach addresses SRHS's limitations in capturing the variation in DI recipiency rates, it relies on outcome-based measures prone to justification bias (Benítez-Silva et al., 2004).
 Our analysis shows that adding a separate disability state is unnecessary; a single health measure suffices if it measures health on a fine enough scale especially when health is relatively poor.

-Our paper contributes to recent advances in the macro health literature aimed at better modeling health dynamics and their economic and welfare implications.
-De Nardi et al. (2023) enhance SRHS by incorporating history dependence and fixed heterogeneity.
-They use the improved measure to quantify the welfare cost of bad health in a dynamic life cycle model.
+Our paper contributes to recent advances in the macro health literature aimed at better modelling health dynamics and their economic and welfare implications.
+De Nardi et al. (2025) enhance SRHS by incorporating history dependence and fixed heterogeneity.
+They use the improved measure to quantify the welfare cost of bad health in a dynamic life-cycle model.
 Assuming current health transitions depend on health type and the previous sequence of health states allows them to capture severity and persistence of bad health on a finer scale.
 Our approach to measuring health using frailty also accounts for fixed heterogeneity.
 In addition, it captures the severity and persistence of bad health by allowing frailty to vary on a fine scale, especially at the right tail of the distribution.
 The main advantage of our approach is that, unlike SRHS, frailty is cardinal and can be treated as a continuous variable, which increases its flexibility and ease of adaptability to various problems and contexts.
 Another approach, by Capatina and Keane (2023), codes MEPS respondents' medical conditions, classifying them by predictability and duration with medical experts' guidance.
 They combine these classifications into a single continuous measure of health using factor analysis, to study the effects of health shocks and health insurance on human capital investment over the life cycle.
 While our frailty measure shares some similarities, it is simpler and less resource-intensive to construct.

 The remainder of the paper is organized as follows.
-In Section 2 we document empirical facts on the relationship between health status and earnings.
+In Section 2, we document empirical facts on the relationship between health status and earnings.
 These facts are used to guide the development of the model we present in Section 3.
 The calibration of the model is outlined in Section 4.
-In Section 5 we assess the model's ability to replicate non-targeted moments.
+In Section 5, we assess the model's ability to replicate nontargeted moments.
 Section 6 reports the results of our quantitative exercises and Section 7 concludes.